lelit/tailor/README.rst

 darcs
 %%%%%

+init-options : string
+  By default empty, may specify options used to initialize the target repository, for example to use the newer ``darcs-2``.

 look-for-adds : bool
   By default tailor commits only the entries explicitly mentioned by the upstream changeset.
 Sometimes this is not desiderable, maybe